 Drainage methods include drainage, sowing on ridges, special methods of plowing, organic fertilizers, including green manure, surface treatment, leveling of micro- and middle lowlands, etc.

-A network of closed or open drains allows to get rid of excessive moisture, and water supply by drains, on the contrary, gives an opportunity to regulate the water regime.
+A network of closed or open drains allows you to get rid of excess moisture, and the supply of water by drains, on the contrary, makes it possible to regulate the water regime of soils.

 Fundamentals of agricultural production technology.
 Farming and crop production.
 Edited by V.S.
 Niklyaev. — Moscow: «Bylina», 2000. — 555 с.